[Opinion] The 'Fediverse' — an old key to a new internet?

 Author bio

 Jan Walraven is a journalist for Belgian outlet Apache.
+The article was previously published in Apache Magazine #10.

 Disclaimer